© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camp at Upton Heath, beside the water tower north of Long Lane is a scheduled monument protected by Historic England under reference 1014374.
 View the official record →

-Roman camp at Upton Heath is a military installation positioned beside the water tower north of Long Lane in Cheshire.
+Roman camp at Upton Heath is a Roman military installation situated in Cheshire, north of Long Lane.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014374.

 Roman camp at Upton Heath, beside the water tower north of Long Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014374.